Monitoring, maintenance and reference information for Epic telehealth integrations

 Please refer to refer to Epic's documentation ("Integration Record Setup" in their Pexip Implementation Guide) for information about the data passed from Epic to Pexip Infinity.

-In particular, the PATIENTOPENURL configuration describes the data that is included in the URL used to launch the appointment in Pexip Infinity.
+The Pexip Infinity deployment obtains data from Epic that is necessary to launch the appointment in Pexip Infinity.
 This typically includes the first, middle and last name of the patient, the username of the launching user, the department encounter name e.g. radiology, and the CSN (contact serial number — an encrypted ID that identifies an appointment).
 The same data is also used for providers.

 Privacy and security

 The Pexip Infinity self-hosted solution supports the industry standards for communication encryption for end-user devices, ensuring that all video calls and shared media content is secure and kept private even if it crosses the internet.
-The entire deployment and all its data is completely under the ownership and control of the enterprise, even when deployed in the cloud.
+The entire deployment and all its data, including call status, diagnostic logs and call history, is completely under the ownership and control of the enterprise, even when deployed in the cloud.

 If you no longer require Epic telehealth integration, you must remove the specific Epic-related configuration from your Pexip Infinity deployment: